Frequently Asked Questions

 Learn more about NVIDIA’s work in Deep Learning and Artificial Intelligence.

 A variety of different computer vision-related application frameworks are available from NVIDIA through Software Development Kits (SDKs).
-Application frameworks can also be accessed through NVIDIA’s SDKs.
-Find the SDK that meets your needs here.
+Find the SDK for your computer vision system.

-Some of these applications are also available from NVIDIA GPU Cloud (NGC), which enables easy access to AI software, including CV models, to NVIDIA developers.
+Some of these applications are also available from the NGC Catalog, which enables easy access to AI software, including CV models, to NVIDIA developers.

 Optimized AI Software For Developer Needs